 For Fannie Mae loans, when looking at whether you have an acceptable payment record, the loan servicer can't consider any payment that's 30 or more days past due in the last 12 months or 60 or more days past due over the previous 24 months that's attributable to a COVID-19 financial hardship and if the servicer provided you with:

-But you have to be current on the mortgage loan when you request the PMI termination.
+But you must be current on the mortgage loan when requesting the PMI termination.

 This temporary policy change is effective for borrower-initiated requests for termination initiated through Fannie Mae's servicing solutions system on or after March 1, 2021.
 For assistance before this date, contact loss firstname.lastname@example.org.

 For Freddie Mac loans, if you ask to cancel the mortgage insurance after the loan has been brought current following the conclusion of a COVID-19-related hardship, your payment history has to comply with all of the following requirements: